NocturnalShadow/TransportEmpire/README.md

 The goal of this branch is to put all the experience acquired from other branches together make some working stuff.

+You can find a test client app in ..\Test\TestClient directory.

+The project runs in release build only with MSVC2015_64bit compiler.

 To run a pure executable the following dlls are required:
 > Qt5Core.dll,
 > Qt5Network.dll,